 High-tech thermal underwear is usually made of synthetic fabrics such as polyester, nylon, or a blend incorporating merino wool to maximize the ability for the underwear to wick away moisture and retain body temperature, all while being comfortable.
 It’s different because high-tech thermal underwear doesn’t come with extra bulk, and it also doesn’t restrict your range of motion.
+More and more cold weather gear, from face masks to winter gloves, are incorporating high-tech construction to improve performance while reducing weight.
 The world of high-tech underwear is constantly evolving, and we would not be surprised if there are no fabrics on the market in a few years.

 Why does some thermal underwear itch?

 Some thermal underwear will itch because it’s made of lower-quality or incorrectly graded fabric such as basic wool.
 There are many different grades of wool, and the shorter the fibers and coarser the wool, the more it will itch.
 Think of the stubble on a man’s face — it is much scratchier than a beard that has grown out an inch or two.
 Typically, the finer and longer the wool fibers (such as in Merino) the more expensive it will be.
 You may also experience itchiness if your thermal underwear fails to dry or wick away sweat.

 Good thermal underwear can range anywhere from $25 to $110 depending on the size, quality, and brand.
 Think about the longevity of the garment and reputation of the brand, not just the initial purchase price.
 It’s always best to check customer reviews to view other people’s experiences with the underwear.

 What is the best thermal underwear for kids?